Dev.Chan64's Blog

 Practical Understanding

-However, structure is not a complex concept.
+But structure is not a mystical concept.

 Key Sentence